 Brad has been a member of the faculty of Boston’s Emerson College’s Los Angeles Center since 1995, where he teaches courses in entertainment public relations, the business of acting and entertainment industry career development through the College’s internship program.

 In 2010, Brad added to his academic responsiblities when he joined the faculty of North Carolina's Elon University in Los Angeles, where he teaches entertainment PR and unit publicity.
+In 2013, he also created and began teaching a strategic acting for the camera class at California State University, Northridge.

 Brad received his Bachelor of Science degree from Emerson College and his Master of Arts in theatre arts and dance, with a concentration in performance for social change, from California State University, Los Angeles.